Get,

 There are no magic tricks to drop cortisol levels instantly.
 However, long-term lifestyle changes like stress management, regular exercise, and a healthy diet can help manage cortisol levels effectively over time.
 Methods like deep breathing or meditation can also bring quick calming effects.

 Certain foods such as green tea, dark chocolate (in moderation), bananas, and garlic can lower cortisol levels.
-Citrus fruits and strawberries, which are rich in Vitamin C, can help stabilize cortisol as well.
+Citrus fruits and strawberries, which are rich in Vitamin C, may help stabilize cortisol, although long-term studies are needed to corroborate this.

 Is there a natural way to lower cortisol?

-Yes, there are.
+Yes, there are some natural ways.
 Controlling stress, ensuring enough sleep, regular exercise and a balanced diet are just a few natural ways to manage cortisol levels.

 What does high cortisol look like?